 When will they learn something about your product, maybe from another team or from the customers?
 When will they take feedback on what they’re doing?

 This need highly depends on the nature of the job, but creative people, product people, strategic people need breaks to think.
 To take different perspectives.
 To learn.

-High energy tasks are like huge deserts, you want to eat them but can’t.
-Or you feel tired and maybe sick afterwards.
-What you really need to do is split the cake in smaller bites, eat just one small bite after lunch and leaving the rest for the next day.
-The same way you need to split huge tasks in smaller ones.
+High-energy tasks are like huge deserts, you want to eat them but you can’t finish.
+Or you feel tired and maybe sick afterward.
+What you need to do is split the cake in smaller bites, eat just one small bite after lunch and leaving the rest for the next day.
+In the same way, you need to split huge tasks into smaller ones.

 – build and sustain momentum

 – plan for regular breaks for learning and getting feedback

 – save energy by splitting work into smaller tasks

 Don’t forget life outside work, and check your team’s commute to make sure they don’t spend their day in the city traffic.
 This will show you who needs to work remotely sometimes, or when to rent a smaller satellite office.